yellowdog/python-examples/README.md

 The property default is `false`.
 This property **can only be set at the Work Requirement level** and will therefore apply to all Task Groups and Tasks within a Work Requirement.

-### Other File Dependencies: Using `verifyAtStart` and `verifyWait`
+### Specifying File Dependencies: Using `verifyAtStart` and `verifyWait`

-It's possible to make Tasks dependent on the presence of other files, using the `verifyAtStart` and `verifyWait` lists.
-These files are not automatically uploaded when using `yd-submit` so are either uploaded manually, or are created as a result of the execution of other Tasks.
+It's possible to make Tasks dependent on the presence of files by using the `verifyAtStart` and `verifyWait` lists.
+These files are not automatically uploaded when using `yd-submit` so are either uploaded manually (e.g., by using `yd-upload`), or are created as a result of the execution of other Tasks.

 Note that a given file can only appear in *one* of the `inputs`, `verifyAtStart` or `verifyWait` lists.